Gernene/Gernene/_posts/2019-05-12-walcott-to-web.md

 ## Final Product
 I'm very pleased with the final graphic novel.
 While I did make a few mistakes with details and anatomy, I'm generally happy with the way everything comes together to tell a larger story.
 If you're not afraid of spoilers or a bit of violence, you can [read the full Sun Slayer webtoon!](/sunslayer/webtoon)

-And of course, I learned that unexpected situations can be great opportunities to do more of what I love.
+And of course, I learned that unexpected situations can be great opportunities to do more of what you love.